user-blank1/Pet-project/expense-tracker/part-1/README.md

   - A button triggers the display of a right sidebar with the form.
   - The form includes fields for Name, Payment amount, Category and Date.
   - Submitting the form sends data to the backend and updates the table.
+  - * Animate the appearance of a new record in the table

   **Endpoints:**